TRIBUTE SCRAPBOOKING & JOURNALING Family & Private Grief Therapy

 prom, any other items that have meaning from your lost one's life.

-Then set aside an hour at a time for the family to gather and create this special
+Then set aside an hour at a time for the family to gather and create this special family memory book.
+This project can help you all to reminisce and come to mourn a more realistic image of the lost family member.

-Crafting a scrapbook in memory of a lost loved one creates a living legacy.
+lost loved one creates a living legacy.

 It helps balance the feelings of finality caused by the loss.
-The tribute scrapbook will be especially valuable for children to revisit as
+The

 they grow up and learn to deal with the loss, throughout their lives.